 There are no showers in the restrooms and the doors may be locked when the hours of operation conclude.
-The building height of the pavilions is approximately twenty feet and the restroom facility is approximately twentyone feet.
-In accordance with Section 6-106 of the Zoning Ordinance, buildings over fifteen (15) feet high require a special use permit.
+The building height of the pavilions is approximately twenty feet and the restroom facility is approximately twenty-In accordance with one feet Section 6-106 of the Zoning Ordinance, buildings over fifteen (15) feet high require a special use permit.
 The net square footage of all three buildings is 1,832 sq. ft.
-The buildings are too small for LEED certification: however substantial green building technologies are incorporated in the design and explained in further detail below.
+The buildings are too small for LEED certification: however green building substantial technologies are incorporated in the design and explained in further detail below.